KrazedKirb/EngineerTweaksV2/README.md

 Bombardier now increases bomb explosion radius and fire duration by 25%.

-Bombardier now provides one tier 2 Frag and Fire bomb at the start of the level and after the Engineer respawns.
+Bombardier now allows the Engineer to start a level and respawn with one tier 2 Frag and Fire bomb.

 Gromril-Plated Shot super-armor damage increased to 40% (was 20% default).

 Linked Compression Chamber now gives the Crank Gun 3 effective dodges (was 1 previously).

 Linked Compression Chamber now has increased movement speed when firing or spinning the barrel of the Crank Gun (was 20% default, now 75%).

+## Known Issues

+In Weaves it is possible for the Engineer to hold a total of 5 bombs in the final event after entering the portal with 3 bombs (experimental version only).

+If the Engineer has Linked Compression Chamber the Crank Gun must be spun or fired for the number of effective dodges and movement speed to be updated.
+This can result in rare cases where the Engineer has one effective dodge instead of the intended three if they attempt to dodge with the Crank Gun without having used it.